Remaining-data-free Machine Unlearning by Suppressing Sample Contribution: Introduction

-Instead of approximating the historical contributed gradient update during training, we identify the clue of contribution by considering another view: derivative of the training process w.r.t a training sample.
-Abstractly, once the learning algorithm $\cal A$ is determined, encompassing the structure, scheme, and parameters, the learned model $f$ becomes a function of the training data.
-In other words, the learning process is a mapping from the training set $\mathcal D= \{(\boldsymbol{x}_i, \boldsymbol{y}_i)\}$ to a function $f$: denoted as $f = {\cal A}(\mathcal D)$.
+Instead of accumulating the historical contributed gradient update during training, we identify the clue of contribution directly from the derivative of the training algorithm w.r.t a training sample.
+The learning process is a mapping by the training algorithm $\cal A$ from the training set $\mathcal D= \{(\boldsymbol{x}_i, \boldsymbol{y}_i)\}$ to a learned function $f$: denoted as $f = {\cal A}(\mathcal D)$.
 Therefore, the training sample $\boldsymbol{x}_i$ contributes to the output: $\partial {\cal A}/\partial \boldsymbol{x_i} \neq 0$ while a sample out of the training set does not.
-A simple yet enlightening example lies in the support vector machine \cite{cortes1995support, christmann2008support}, where only the training data can act as support vectors that impact the decision boundary.
+A simple yet enlightening example lies in the support vector machine \citep{cortes1995support, christmann2008support}, where only the training data can act as support vectors that impact the decision boundary.
 Thus, withdrawing the sample contribution can be achieved by suppressing $\partial {\cal A}/\partial \boldsymbol{x}_i$.

-When designing a MU algorithm, we encounter a significant challenge: $\cal A$ is determined by a dynamic training process that does not have an explicit expression.
-To overcome this, we theoretically reveal that $\partial{\cal A}/\partial {\vx_i}$ could be approximated by the learned model's sensitivity to its input, i.e. $\partial{f(\vx)}/\partial \vx$ with $f = \cal A(\mathcal D)$ in Section~\ref{sec:theoretical}.
-For proper and delicate machine unlearning, we need to find a guideline that reflects the property of the retrained model meanwhile easy for optimization.
-Thus we delve deeper into the input sensitivity of different logits.
-Through empirical investigations under the machine learning (Section~\ref{sec:ip_ml}) and machine unlearning (Section~\ref{sec:ip_mu}) scenarios, we reveal that sample's contribution to the learning process leads to an excess of the target class logit relative to the irrelevant classes in the input sensitivity.
-Motivated by these findings, we introduce a novel MU method called MU-Mis (Machine Unlearning by Minimizing Input Sensitivity), which suppresses sample contribution by reducing the magnitude gap in sensitivity norm between the target class and irrelevant class logits.
+The main challenge is that $\cal A$ corresponds to a dynamic training process without a closed-form expression.
+To address this, we theoretically illustrate that $\partial{\cal A}/\partial {\vx_i}$ could be approximated by the learned model's sensitivity to its input $\vx$, i.e. $\partial{f(\vx)}/\partial \vx$ with $f = \cal A(\mathcal D)$ in \emph{Section~\ref{sec:theoretical}}.
+To derive a principled and optimization-friendly guideline aligned with the behavior of a retrained model, we delve deeper into the input sensitivity across different logits.
+Our empirical investigations under the machine learning (\emph{Section~\ref{sec:ip_ml}}) and machine unlearning (\emph{Section~\ref{sec:ip_mu}}) scenarios reveal that a sample's contribution manifests as disproportionately higher input sensitivity of the target logit relative to irrelevant logits.
+In light of this finding, we propose \textbf{MU-Mis} (Machine Unlearning by Minimizing Input Sensitivity), which suppresses sample contribution by reducing the sensitivity disparity between the target and non-target logits to the forgetting data.